kremovtort/yet-another-opencode-cursor-auth/docs/TOOL_CALLING_INVESTIGATION.md

 curl ... -d '{"messages": [..., {"role": "tool", "tool_call_id": "sess_xxx__call_yyy", "content": "result"}]}'
 # Returns: empty response (text in KV only)
 ```

+### Final Decision

+**Implemented Option A** - Skip session reuse for tool-calling flows.
+This provides:
+- Reliable tool calling with OpenCode and other OpenAI-compatible clients
+- Simpler architecture with independent requests
+- No dependency on Cursor's internal KV blob format

+Option B is documented above for future reference if session reuse becomes critical for performance.

 ## Environment